 Oxygen therapy is one of the types of medications used to treat the chronic lung disease, emphysema.
 Emphysema doesn't always require oxygen therapy as a treatment – this depends on your lung function and how low your blood oxygen level is.
 If it's below the accepted levels, you'll need to be able to breathe in higher concentrations of oxygen, because your lungs cannot bring in what your body needs, on their own.

 What does it mean when one has emphysema?
-Emphysema is when some of the tiny air sacks in the lungs are too damaged to function, or function properly.
-Their function is a very important one – they are the gateways between the lungs and the bloodstream.
+Emphysema is when some of the tiny air sacks in the lungs are too damaged to function or function properly.
+Their function is a significant one – they are the gateways between the lungs and the bloodstream.

 As long as a portable concentrator meets your dosage requirements, it will be safe for you to use that portable concentrator.
 Your doctor will also most likely help you decide on a portable oxygen concentrator that will meet your oxygen needs, and your lifestyle needs.

-Portable oxygen concentrators also make it possible for you to exercise much easier than if you were stuck at home.
+Portable oxygen concentrators also make it possible for you to exercise much more natural than if you were stuck at home.
 You can ride a bike through the park, or take a walk around the block, knowing that your body is still receiving the same amount of oxygen that you need.
-Just be sure to charge up the battery before you leave, to make sure you're covered during the time when you'll be out!
+Just be sure to charge up the battery before you leave, to make sure you're covered when you'll be out!

 Information on this page is for reference and educational purposes only.
 For more information about emphysema, talk to your doctor or primary care provider.